 Kenneth Byer, General Site Worker

-OSHA Hazardous Waste Operations and Emergency Response (HAZWOPER) 24 Hour Training course is designed for hazardous waste and emergency response workers who must satisfy their 24 Hour HAZWOPER Training requirement in compliance with OSHA 29 CFR 1910.120(e) and 29 CFR 1926.65(e) regulations.
+Our OSHA Hazardous Waste Operations and Emergency Response (HAZWOPER) 24-Hour Training course is designed to satisfy the OSHA 24-Hour HAZWOPER training requirements for workers involved in hazardous waste and emergency operations in compliance with OSHA Standards, 29 CFR 1910.120(e) and 29 CFR 1926.65(e).
 OSHA standards require employees to complete this OSHA HAZWOPER 24 Hour Training prior to entering or beginning work on an uncontrolled hazardous waste site.

 The OSHA 24 Hour HAZWOPER Training prepares hazardous waste and emergency response workers to recognize and avoid common risks found when exposed to hazardous materials (HazMat) when working on hazardous worksites.
 Students will learn about: